-Table 5: Baseline comparison results on ParallelDomain in RGB space.
-We perform visual scene completion, and evaluate gradual dynamic view synthesis on all 13 output frames, and with a single RGB video as input.
-We significantly outperform all baselines for both visible and occluded pixels. \Uses privileged information, i.e. can access the ground truth depth map from the input viewpoint.
+Table 6: Baseline comparison results on ParallelDomain in semantic space.
+We perform semantic completion of the scene, still based on a single RGB video as input.
+Uses privileged information, i.e. can access the ground truth depth map and ground truth semantic category of all input pixels.

-original SVD model to generate videos based on the first input frame, without any changes or finetuning.
+In addition, we compare to two pretrained diffusion models Vanilla SVD [5] and ZeroNVS [49] by adapting them for our task.
+For Vanilla SVD, we run the original SVD model to generate videos based on the first input frame, without any changes or finetuning.
 For ZeroNVS, which can generate novel views of scenes based on a single image, we run it for all the input frames independently to obtain the output video.

-Finally, we compare to a simple geometric baseline (Reproject RGB-D), where we reproject pixels from input frames to target viewpoints using the ground truth depth maps, switching to the appropriate modality as needed.
+Finally, we compare to a simple geometric baseline (Reproject RGB-D and Reproject Sem-D), where we reproject pixels from input frames to target viewpoints using the ground truth depth maps, switching to the appropriate modality as needed.
 Here, the goal is to study how much information is contained within the input video itself, if precise per-pixel depth values were fully known (which is often not the case).